-My empirical interest in vocal communication began during my graduate training in experimental psycholinguistics at UC Santa Cruz.
+I am a cognitive scientist who studies communication and cognition.
+My graduate training is in experimental psycholinguistics at UC Santa Cruz.
 I then completed a postdoctoral fellowship in the UCLA Center for Culture, Brain, and Development and specialized in cross-cultural voice perception.
-My research incorporates concepts and methods from cognitive psychology, speech science, biological anthropology, applied linguistics, and evolutionary biology.
+My research incorporates concepts and methods from cognitive psychology, speech science, anthropology, and evolutionary biology.
 In my lab we do acoustic analyses of speech, perception and psychophysiology experiments, and design cross-cultural field studies.

 Ph.D., Cognitive Psychology, University of California, Santa Cruz